ganderzz/elm-todo/README.md

 # elm-todo
-Todo app written in elm-lang
+Example todo app written in Elm.
+Used as a project to learn elm!

+## Run

+`elm reactor`